replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/06-troubleshoot-4/assignment.md

 slug: troubleshoot-4
 id: ksonxafcrrhe
 type: challenge
-title: Correcting the broken application
+title: it's all made of stars
-teaser: It's not DNS...
+teaser: The final frontier...
 notes:
 - type: text
   contents: Time to fix the problem...